HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Protein 6.1

 Years ago, a British-born friend introduced me to tea cakes during our weekly play dates for our toddlers.
-While the kiddos played, we visited, studying our bibles and nibbling on, you guessed it, wonderfully delicious homemade tea cake while sipping English Breakfast tea from our Corelle teacups with saucers.
+While the kiddos played, we visited, studied our Bibles, and nibbled on—you guessed it—wonderfully delicious homemade tea cake while sipping English Breakfast tea from our Corelle teacups with saucers.

 Corelle Teacup